ifsmirnov/jngen/README.md

 * and else.

-Check out the larger [overview](/doc/overview.md) to see more capabilities and examples or see [Getting started](/doc/getting_started.md) section learn the simplest usecases immediately.
+Check out the larger [overview](/doc/overview.md) to see more capabilities and examples or see [Getting started](/doc/getting_started.md) section to learn the simplest usecases immediately.

 ### Reference
 * [[random.h] Random numbers generation](/doc/random.md)